sdrasco/QuaternionFun/README.md

 ## DragLitCat

 Same as `DragLitCube` but now instead of a cube, we use a laughable approximation of a cat.
-Honestly, the cube might be a better approximation.
+I'm too ashamed to show you what it looks like.
+Honestly, the cube is a better approximation.

 ## Building and Running